-It is true in the matter of a vision as to purpose.
-The Lord gives a vision as to His intention, His purpose unto which He is calling us as His servants, and the vision captures us, the purpose lays hold of us, and for the time being we have nothing to think about or talk about but the purpose unto which we are called; the whole sense of vocation and service has mastered us - we have got a vision.
-Well, we go on with that by the momentum of the vision for a time, and then it seems that the vision fails; or we get into such a realm of conflict over that vision, and such a battle rages that the thing seems to go into death, we pass through a deep and dark experience in which the whole question comes up again: "Well, was there anything in it after all; have we not been mistaken?"
-"Is this the thing to which the Lord has called us?"
-"Was it not something we leaped at and, after all, the Lord did not mean it for us?"
-"Have we been wrong?"
-I expect most of you know those experiences of conflict, of battle over the vision, but it finds us at length in a stronger place in relation to that Divine purpose than ever before.
+The same thing is true in the matter of service and purpose.
+The Lord gives a burden as to His intention, the purpose unto which He is calling us as His servants, and the vision captures us, the purpose lays hold of us, and for the time being we have nothing to think about or talk about but the burden which He has laid on us; the whole sense of vocation and service has mastered us; we have a vision.
+Well, we go on with that for a time, by the momentum of the vision and then it seems that the vision fails, or we get into such a realm of conflict over that vision, and such a battle rages, that the thing seems to go into death, and we pass through a deep and dark experience in which the whole question comes up again: Was there anything in it after all?
+Have we not been mistaken?
+Is this the thing to which the Lord has called us?
+Was it not something we leaped at and, after all, the Lord did not mean it for us?
+Have we been wrong?
+I expect most of us know those experiences of conflict, of battle over the vision, but it finds us at length in a stronger place than ever before in relation to that Divine purpose.

-Our history is just that; many times we have been into death and conflict with our vision, in which experiences it seemed that the vision altogether went, many questions arose about it, but we came through and we found ourselves more solidly bound up with that Divine purpose than ever we were.
-We have gone into conflict and there are spiritual and moral elements by which there is the building up as a result of the trial.
+Our history is just that; many times we have been into death and conflict with our vision, in which experiences it seemed that the vision went altogether.
+Many questions arose about it, but we came through and we found ourselves more solidly bound up with that Divine purpose than ever we were.
+We have gone into conflict and there have emerged spiritual and moral elements by which there is a building up as a result of the trial.